poisonborz/hackernews-userdata-exporter/readme.md

 - **either visit the [website](https://poisonborz.github.io/hackernews-userdata-exporter/src/) hosted from this repository**
 - **or download the latest (x64) command line utility on the [Release](https://github.com/poisonborz/hackernews-userdata-exporter/releases/latest) page.**

-The utility extends [userdata exporter](https://github.com/poisonborz/userdata-exporter), which you can use to create similar utilities.
+Extends [userdata exporter](https://github.com/poisonborz/userdata-exporter), which you can use to create similar tools.

 _This is an open source project in no way affiliated with Hacker News or YCombinator._